ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Expert Validation

 where $\mathbb{I}_A$ indicates 1 if $A$ is preferred by \metricdirect and 0 otherwise; $\mathbb{I}'_A$ implements \metricdirect with answers input in the reverse order. \metricensemble~prefers the answer with the larger sum or outputs a tie.

-\paragraph{LLM-Human agreement on Coverage.} All evaluator LLMs show fair Pearson correlation with expert annotations on rubric coverage: \prometheustwomoe at .48, and both \claudefoursonnet and \gptfouronemini at .63.
+\paragraph{LLM-Human agreement on Rubric Coverage.} All evaluator LLMs show fair Pearson correlation with expert annotations on rubric coverage: \prometheustwomoe at .48, and both \claudefoursonnet and \gptfouronemini at .63.
 Averaged over our annotated data, experts and \gptfouronemini differ on $\mathrm{Coverage}$ by only 0.11.
 On the other hand, \gptfouronemini tends to make more extreme predictions of $\mathrm{Coverage}$ for individual samples.
 Experts rate a rubric items \keyword{Completely} covered 12.3\% of the time while \gptfouronemini does so 26.0\%.
 While a suitable judge on average, conclusions with \gptfouronemini may overestimate the frequency of some coverage values at the extremes.

-\paragraph{Ensemble judges increase LLM-Human agreement on preference rankings.} We present the preference ranking accuracies of evaluator LLMs with respect to binary plurality preference labels in \Cref{fig:auto-eval-reliability}.
-Each graph presents a base direct judge and the results of ensembling with the three types of rubrics we consider.
-In cases where judges predict ties, we assign partial credit.\footnote{ We have 3 cases of partial credit: (1) for the direct judge, if $\mathbb{I}_A \neq \mathbb{I}'_A$ , 50\%, (2) if $\mathbb{I}_A$ or $\mathbb{I}'_A$ is correct and the other reports tie, 75\%, and (3) if \metricensemble~reports tie, 50\%. } Human-Human agreement indicates an upper bound of 84\% for LLM-Human agreement.
-Ensemble judges (\metricensemble) are consistently better estimators of expert preferences than direct judges (\metricdirect).
-In the best-performing model, \gptfouronemini, the LLM-Human and Human-Human agreement gap decreases from 12.7\% to 9.6\%, corresponding to a 24\% relative reduction.
-Hybrid rubrics demonstrate highest performance gain across most systems, allowing \prometheustwomoe to match the direct judge performance of \claudefoursonnet.
-As visualized in \Cref{fig:auto-eval-by-field}, hybrid rubrics enhance evaluation in 7 of 8 fields, where they are the best-performing rubric in 5 of 8.
+\paragraph{LLM-Human agreement on Pairwise Preference.} We present the preference ranking accuracies of evaluator LLMs with respect to majority labels in \Cref{fig:auto-eval-reliability}.
+Each graph presents a base direct judge and the results of ensembling with the four types of rubrics we consider.
+In cases where judges predict ties, we assign partial credit.\footnote{ We have 3 cases of partial credit: (1) for the direct judge, if $\mathbb{I}_A \neq \mathbb{I}'_A$ , 50\%, (2) if $\mathbb{I}_A$ or $\mathbb{I}'_A$ is correct and the other reports tie, 75\%, and (3) if \metricensemble~reports tie, 50\%. } Human-Human accuracy agreement indicates an upper bound of 84\% for LLM-Human agreement.
+Ensemble judges (\metricensemble) are consistently better estimators of expert preferences than direct judges (\metricdirect), achieving up to $\sim$75\% accuracy.
+Notably, rubrics can decrease the LLM-Human and Human-Human agreement gap from 12.7\% to 9.6\%, corresponding to a 24\% relative reduction.
+In general, query-specific rubrics match or outperform generic rubrics.
+Hybrid rubrics demonstrate high performance gain across all systems, allowing \prometheustwomoe to match the direct judge performance of \claudefoursonnet.
+As visualized in \Cref{fig:auto-eval-by-field}, hybrid rubrics enhance evaluation in 7 of 8 fields, where they are the best-performing rubric in 4 of 8.
+The performance of parametric and generic rubrics depend on the strength of the evaluator: in strong evaluators, they can match hybrid rubrics, but they yield little to no benefit in open evaluators.

 [3]{ #1 } [4]{ #1 $\pm$ {#4} }